How to Fix the Android Recovery Mode Not Working Problem

 Solution 2: Fix "no command" problem by flashing ROM

 If you are not able to resolve the recovery mode Android not working problem by applying the correct key combinations, then you got to step it up a little.
 By flashing a custom ROM, you can also resolve this issue.
 Unlike a stock ROM version, a custom ROM can help you experience new features related to your device and let you customize it entirely.
 It can also be used to solve the Android recovery mode no command error.

-In order to do so, you need to unlock your bootloader and need a ROM to flash.
+To do so, you need to unlock your bootloader and need a ROM to flash.
 CynogenMod is a popular version that can be downloaded from its website.
 Also, you would need the Google App's zip file, which can be downloaded from here.
-While downloading, make sure that you get a compatible version with respect to your device’s model.
+While downloading, make sure that you get a compatible version to your device’s model.
 Install the TWRP recovery environment on your phone and enable the developer options in order to perform all the needed steps.

 1. To start with, connect your phone to your system using a USB cable and transfer the recently downloaded files to your device’s internal memory or SD card.

 2. Now, boot your device into the TWRP mode by pressing the correct key combinations.
 This can be different for every device.
 Most of the times, by pressing the Power and Volume down button at the same time, you can enter your phone into its TWRP recovery mode.
 Tap on the “Wipe” button in order to reset your device.
 Try to take a backup of your data beforehand to avoid any loss of information.

 3. You will get the following screen.
 All you got to do is just swipe your device in order to commence the reset process.

 4. After resetting your device, go back to the main page and tap on the “Install” button to flash ROM.